 The cause of the SyntaxError will be in the beginning of the response body.
 In our case, it's a notice about a missing language file for a custom payment module:

 Missing language files is one of the main causes of SyntaxErrors in OpenCart.
 Another common cause are various "Undefined index" PHP notices due to outdated or broken extensions or incorrectly performed updates to OpenCart.

-Now when you know the actual problem, it shouldn't be too difficult to either solve it yourself or find someone to help you with it.
+Now when you know the actual problem, it shouldn't be too difficult solve it – by following our guide on Fixing Blank Pages and Server Errors in OpenCart.